One of the biggest national schools in the country has just been extended for the second time.

 Minister for Education Mary O'Rourke TD performs the official opening of the extensions to the boys and girls national schools in Ballincollig, Scoil Eoin and Scoil Mhuire.

-The newest part of the schools consist of six modern classrooms which replace old pre-fabricated buildings previously located in the school grounds.
+The newest part of the school consists of six modern classrooms which replace old pre-fabricated buildings previously located in the school grounds.
 The first school extension was in 1973.

 Minister O'Rourke, parish priest Dr Carthach McCarthy and local politicians are joined by large numbers of parents and members of the wider Ballincollig community, where are were treated to performances of singing and dancing by pupils of both schools on the theme of European harmony.